UoB-HPC/cloverleaf_sycl/README.md

-#A SYCL port of CloverLeaf
+# A SYCL port of CloverLeaf

 This is a port of [CloverLeaf](https://github.com/UoB-HPC/cloverleaf_kokkos) from MPI+Kokkos to MPI+SYCL.

-## Known issues

- * Due to ComputeCpp's limitation where built-ins are missing when targeting ptx, NVidia based GPUs are not supported yet.

- * Selecting non-default devices requires recompiling.

 ## Tested configurations